copyrightexceptions/copyrightexceptions.eu/content/implementations/LT/info53k.md

 jurisdictions:
 - LT
 score: 3
-description: "211 article.
-Use of the work for caricature, parody or pastiche It is permissible to use a work for caricature, parody or pastiche without the author's or other copyright holder's permission and without royalties.
-This exception allows for the use of performances, phonograms, film fixations and broadcasts for the purpose of caricature or parody.
+description: "This exception allows for the use of works for the purpose of caricature or parody or pastiche.
 Indicating the source, including the author’s name, is required, whenever possible."
 beneficiaries:
 - any user
 purposes: